LAKERFrank/YOLOv8-Edge-Quantization/trt_quant/README.md

 pipeline) on an image, video, or a directory of images.
 Bounding boxes and keypoints are printed for each frame, and annotated results are saved to `runs/predict`.
 Sources are converted to grayscale automatically when the engine expects a single-channel tensor.
+If your engine omits class probabilities (e.g. a single-class model), the script adjusts automatically; otherwise set `--nc` to match your class count.

 ```bash
 python trt_quant/scripts/predict_trt.py \